AshwathyTR/IDN-Sum/README.md

 ## Models:
 Models were trained using scripts from TransformerSum[1] and Summarunner[2].
-Summarunner-long was trained using small modifications to the original Summarunner script, allowing it to accept a maximum document length.
-A fork of Summarunner with this modification can be found at <link to be added>.
-Models can be downloaded from [link to be added].

 ## Results:
 Predictions were made using scripts from TransformerSum and SumaRuNNer.
 ROUGE scores were calculated using eval script from SummaRuNNer.
 Output from these models can be found at [link to be added].
 Results are shown below along with rand-n (random n sentences), lead-n (first n sentences) and textrank (from gensim[3]) baselines for reference: